chesterwizzle/Haikuverse/Haikuverse.md

     *   `knowledgeGraphHealer` (Scheduler Trigger, v2): A weekly self-healing job that finds "orphaned" constellations (zero neighbors) and uses Vector Search to find and assign new semantic neighbors.
     *   `cleanupFableIndex` / `cleanupStarIndex` (HTTP, v2): On-demand, admin-triggered scripts to remove any "orphan" entries from the Vector Search indices that no longer correspond to a valid Firestore document.

+*   **E-Commerce Fulfillment & Privacy (Shared Backend Logic):**
+    *   `onOrderPaid` (Firestore Trigger, v2): Listens for paid orders from the Public Gallery.
+It orchestrates the "Clump Factory" hand-off to the **Gelato API** (v4) for physical manufacturing and triggers the **Firebase Email Extension** to send transactional emails.
+    *   `purgeAbandonedOrders` (Scheduler Trigger, v2): A daily janitor that deletes `pending_payment` orders older than 24 hours to maintain database hygiene.
+    *   `purgeDeliveredOrders` (Scheduler Trigger, v2): The "Privacy Janitor."
+It enforces data sovereignty by atomicaly hard-deleting order documents, PII-laden email logs, and print assets from Storage 180 days after delivery.

+### 3.7 Companion Web App (Public Gallery)
+The Haikuverse ecosystem includes a separate but connected Next.js web application ("The Public Gallery") designed as an SEO acquisition funnel and e-commerce engine.
+While the Flutter app handles creation and social interaction, the Gallery serves two distinct roles:
+*   **Discovery:** Provides static, indexable web pages for poets and constellations with deep links (`haikuverse://`) back to the mobile app.
+*   **Print Studio:** Functions as a secure e-commerce portal, allowing users to purchase physical "Haikucards" of their creations using shared assets from the main app.

 ---
 ## 4. Data Flow & Security